Prephenate dehydrogenase (NADP+)

-Thus, the two substrates of this enzyme are prephenate and NADP^{+}, whereas its 3 products are 4-hydroxyphenylpyruvate, CO_{2}, and NADPH.
+The two substrates of this enzyme are prephenic acid and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are 4-hydroxyphenylpyruvic acid, carbon dioxide, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is prephenate:NADP+ oxidoreductase (decarboxylating).
 Other names in common use include prephenate dehydrogenase, prephenate (nicotinamide adenine dinucleotide phosphate), dehydrogenase, and prephenate dehydrogenase (NADP).
 This enzyme participates in phenylalanine, tyrosine and tryptophan biosynthesis.